ryancramerdesign/ProcessWire/README.md

 the case for your site, remember to migrate those changes to the new .htaccess file.

+#### Additional upgrade notes

+- If using Form Builder make sure you have the latest version, as past versions did not support ProcessWire 2.4.

+- If using ProCache you will need to go to the ProCache settings after the upgrade to have it update your .htaccess file again (since it was presumably replaced during the upgrade).

+- After completing the upgrade test out your site thoroughly to make sure everything continues to work as you expect.

+- ProcessWire 2.4 comes with a new admin theme.
+After completing your upgrade, you may choose a different color theme (if desired) by going to Modules > Core > Default Admin Theme.

+- If you want to return to the old admin theme or utilize an existing 3rd party admin theme designed for 2.3 or earlier, simply uninstall the Default Admin Theme module.

 ### Upgrading from ProcessWire 2.3